Bewond/flutternav/README.md

 ## Overview
 A library for [Flutter](https://flutter.dev/) to simplify the use of the [navigation and routing system](https://flutter.dev/docs/development/ui/navigation) that it works consistently on all platforms, including the web.
+It builds on the features offered by the new API [Navigator 2.0](https://docs.google.com/document/d/1Q0jx0l4-xymph9O6zLaOY4d_f7YFpNWX_eGbzYxr9wY/edit#heading=h.l6kdsrb6j9id) which allows for more precise control over app screens and how to analyze routes.

 (Currently in beta)